glennhenry/cs-notes/docs/computer-and-programming-fundamentals/11-object-oriented-programming/object-oriented-programming.md

 #### Object

 Objects are the building block of OOP, object is a representation of an entity which has its own characteristics and behavior.
-The characteristics of an object is called **attributes** or **properties** and the behavior or the action it can perform is called **methods**.
+The characteristics of an object is called **attributes**, **fields**, or **properties** and the behavior or the action it can perform is called **methods**.

 In OOP, we model an object based on real-world entities, consider making a `Bird` object.